Carol II of Romania: Exile

 Forced under Soviet and subsequently Hungarian, Bulgarian, and German pressure to surrender parts of his kingdom to foreign rule, he was finally outmaneuvered by the pro-German administration of Marshal Ion Antonescu, and abdicated in favour of Michael in September 1940.
-He went into exile, initially in Mexico, but ultimately settled in Portugal.
+He went into exile, first in Mexico, then in Portugal.
 While in Portugal, he stayed in Estoril, at Casa do Mar e Sol.
-Carol and Lupescu settled in Mexico City, where he purchased a house in one of Mexico City's most expensive districts.
+Carol and Lupescu finally settled in Mexico City, where he purchased a house in one of Mexico City's most expensive districts.
 During World War II, Carol tried to set up a Free Romania movement based in Mexico to overthrow General Antonescu.
-Carol had hopes that his Free Romania movement would be recognized as a government-in-exile, and would ultimately lead to him being restored.
+Carol had hopes that his Free Romania movement would be recognized as a government-in-exile and would ultimately lead to him being restored.
 The closest Carol ever got to having his Free Romania movement recognized came in 1942 when President Manuel Ávila Camacho allowed Carol to stand beside him while reviewing his troops.
 Carol would have liked to operate out of the United States, but the American government refused him permission to enter.
 However, Carol was in contact with two Eastern Orthodox priests living in Chicago, Father Glicherie Moraru and Father Alexandru Opreanu, who organized an unsuccessful campaign in the Romanian-American community to pressure the American government to recognize the "Free Romania" committee as the legitimate government of Romania.

 To advance his cause, Carol published a magazine in America called The Free Romanian and published several books in both Romanian and English.
-A major problem for Carol's efforts to mobilize the Romanian-American community was the Immigration Control Act of 1924, which drastically limited immigration from Eastern Europe into the United States.
-As such, the majority of Romanian-Americans in the 1940s were either people who immigrated prior to 1924 or their children; in either case, Carol did not mean much to them.
-Furthermore, many Romanian-Americans were Jews who had neither forgiven nor forgotten that it was Carol who had appointed the anti-Semitic fanatic Goga as Prime Minister in 1937.
+A major problem for Carol's efforts to mobilize the Romanian American community was the Immigration Control Act of 1924, which drastically limited immigration from Eastern Europe into the United States.
+As such, the majority of Romanian Americans in the 1940s were either persons who immigrated prior to 1924 or their children; in either case, Carol did not mean much to them.
+Furthermore, many Romanian Americans were Jews who had neither forgiven nor forgotten that it was Carol who had appointed the anti-Semitic fanatic Goga as prime minister in 1937.
 To improve his image amongst Jews, Carol persuaded Leon Fischer, the former vice-president of the United Romanian Jews of America, to write articles on his behalf in American Jewish magazines that portrayed the former king as the friend and protector of the Jews and an enemy of anti-Semitism.
 The reaction to Fischer's articles was overwhelmingly negative with a flood of letters to the editor who complained bitterly that it was Carol who signed in all of Goga's laws that took away Romanian citizenship from Jews and made it illegal for Romanian Jews to own land and shares in public companies and work as lawyers, doctors, teachers, etc. Furthermore, the writers of the letters noted that Carol allowed these laws to remain on the statute books after dismissing Goga and sarcastically commented that if Carol was the best friend of the Jews in Romania, then Romanian Jews certainly did not need enemies.